 One of our personal goals should be to try and remain in the most resourceful mental state possible, under any circumstances.
-When we are in a negative head space it tends to rob us of our resources.
+When we are in a negative head space it tends to rob us of our resources and motivation.
 Alternately, a positive mindset increases our resourcefulness.
 The more resourceful we feel, the more motivated we are to take action.
 When we lack resourcefulness, we also lack motivation.

 How do we use our emotional vocabulary to create greater motivation for ourselves so we will take action?
-We can choose word labels that frame our experiences in a way that empowers us with greater resourcefulness.
+We can choose word labels that frame our experiences in a way that empowers us with greater resourcefulness and motivation.

 Can you see the practical application of this information?
-Feeling resourceful equates to feeling motivated, and feeling motivated leads to taking action.
+Feeling resourceful equates to greater motivation, and greater motivation leads to taking action.
 The more ways we find to stay in a resourceful mental state, the more likely we will be to keep taking positive action in the direction of our goals and aspirations.
 That’s how motivation works.

 From depressed to empowered

 It’s a clinical fact that more and more people are suffering from depression these days.
 Depression is a debilitating state of mind that leaves people feeling helpless and hopeless.
-This is the polar opposite of feelingempowered andmotivate.
+This is the polar opposite of motivation.

 In his book ‘Awaken the Giant Within,’ author Anthony Robbins describes one man’s battle against depression.
 After explaining to the man the effect that his words were having on his emotional state, the man agreed to the following.
 For the next 10 days he promised not to use the word ‘depressed,’ not even once.
 If he felt tempted you use that word he would replace it by saying, “I’m feeling a little bit down, I’m getting better, or I’m turning things around.”